MARTIMM/Sufitrail/Doc/Progress Sufitrail App.md

     * [x] Map, Menu and buttons must be adjusted when device is rotated.
     * [ ] Show features for starting scale of map.
     * [x] Show current location.
+    * [x] A dashed line is shown from urrent location to closest point on the track to show that the hiker wanders off route.
   * Zoom buttons.
 The buttons are placed on the left side.
     * [x] zooming with buttons.
     * [x] zooming by pinching (on mobile device).